Rhino tank: Invention

 Prior to the launch of Operation Cobra (an American offensive during the Normandy campaign), solutions were developed for how tanks could effectively support the offensive within this terrain.
 Bulldozers or tanks modified to carry a bulldozer blade were used to open gaps in hedgerows.
 Some hedgerows were so thick that engineers first had to blow a hole in the bank, which a bulldozer would later clear and widen.
 This time-consuming process slowed down the progress of the Allied offensive, and was compounded by the problem of the conspicuous bulldozers and dozer tanks being targeted by German gunners to deny the Allies a means to break through.
 Throughout July "innumerable" inventions were created by various American units to get tanks through the hedges quickly without exposing their weak underside armor.
 A hedgecutter developed by the 79th Infantry Division was in operation by 5 July, and a few days later, XIX Corps demonstrated a set of prongs that had been initially developed to create holes for the placement of explosives.
-The force of these prongs were able to lift and remove a portion of the hedgerow, enough so that the tank would be able to push on through to the other side.
+The force of these prongs was able to lift and remove a portion of the hedgerow, enough so that the tank would be able to push on through to the other side.
 Units within V Corps also invented devices, which were dubbed 'brush cutters' and 'greendozers'.

 The invention of a hedge-breaching device is generally credited to Curtis G. Culin, a sergeant in the 2nd Armored Division's 102nd Cavalry Reconnaissance Squadron.
 However, military historian Max Hastings notes that Culin was inspired by "a Tennessee hillbilly named Roberts", who during a discussion about how to overcome the bocage, said "Why don't we get some saw teeth and put them on the front of the tank and cut through these hedges?"
 Rather than joining in the laughter that greeted this remark, Culin recognized the idea's potential.
 A prototype tusk-like assembly was created by welding steel scrap (from destroyed "Czech hedgehogs") to the front of a tank to create a hedge cutter.
 The teeth helped prevent the vulnerable underside of the tank from being exposed while it knocked a hole in the hedgerow wall.
 On 14 July, Lieutenant General Omar Bradley inspected the tank and "watched in awe as a hedgerow exploded ... to make way for the Sherman bursting through".
 According to Hastings, Culin, "an honest man", attempted to give credit to Roberts, but this was forgotten in the publicity surrounding the invention.
 Hastings concludes: "[Culin] became a very American kind of national hero".